borrowed copied stole this idea from somewhere. I’d gladly give credit if I could remember where on earth I saw it.

 My 2-year-old is saying the cutest things.
 I just love her voice inflection and the way she pronounces difficult words.
 I thought I’d record some of them here.
 I’m always translating for whoever is around, so here are some of the most common translations I find myself making:

-Although she has just recently begun saying David quite clearly and "Yaha-yine," which is about the cutest thing I’ve EVER heard.
+Although she has just recently begun saying D quite clearly and "Yaha-yine," which is about the cutest thing I’ve EVER heard.

 Dan-du-yee = Granddiddy (my dad is visiting this week)